ugurakas/MicroPython-Esp32/README.md

 # MicroPython-Esp32
-In this Branch ı'm aiming to colloct Bluetooth signals at area and publish these signal values in dB m
+In this Branch ı'm aiming to colloct Bluetooth signals at area and publish these signal values in dBm